Linda Grant

 Linda Grant (born 15 February 1951) is an English novelist and journalist.

 Early life

 Linda Grant was born in Liverpool.
 She was the oldest child of Benny Ginsberg, a businessman who made and sold hairdressing products, and Rose Haft; both parents had immigrant backgrounds – Benny's family was Polish-Jewish, Rose's Russian-Jewish – and they adopted the surname Grant in the early 1950s.

-She was educated at The Belvedere School, read English at the University of York (1972 to 1975), then completed an M.A. in English at McMaster University in Canada.
+She was educated at The Belvedere School, studied English at the University of York (1972 to 1975), then completed an M.A. in English at McMaster University in Canada.
 She did post-graduate studies at Simon Fraser University.